mikhail-a-ivanov/npgen/README.md

 # Instructions on how to set up slab and nanoparticle generation

+0. Clone the repository

-**Make sure you have Anaconda3/Miniconda3 before you begin!**
+**Make sure you have Anaconda3/Miniconda3 before you proceed!**

 Miniconda is preferable as it does not contain any unnecessary packages.
 You can get it here: https://docs.conda.io/en/latest/miniconda.html

-Create a separate conda environment with all the necessary packages using the provided `yml` recipe:
+Create a separate conda environment with all the dependencies using the provided `yml` recipe:

 1. `conda env create -f npgen.yml`